bridgetownrb/bridgetown/bridgetown-website/src/_docs/plugins/helpers.md

 end
 ```

-The `helpers.view` method will return a subclassed instance of `Bridgetown::RubyTemplateView` which reflects the current template engine in use.
+The `helpers.view` method will return a subclassed instance of `Bridgetown::TemplateView` which reflects the current template engine in use.
 For example, it will be `Bridgetown::ERBView` for ERB templates.
 This gives you access to engine-specific view methods such as `partial`, as well as any other custom methods that may have been defined for the view to use.

 ## Using the Capture Helper